saucecontrol/InheritDoc/readme.md

 </PropertyGroup>
 ```

-This will automatically name your XML file the same as the assembly name and will create it in the correct `obj` folder alongside the assembly.
+This will automatically name your XML file with the same base as the assembly name and will create it in the correct `obj` folder alongside the assembly.

 Known Issues
 ------------